cflurin/homebridge-mqtt/README.md

 #
 # Multliple Services

-The latest version supports multliple services.
+Version 0.3.0 and higher supports multliple services.
 To handle multiple services a new property `service_name` has been introduced.
 **Note:** `remove accessory`, `get accessory/accessories` and `set reachability` don't need the property `service_name`.

 ## Howto examples